 How pain works

-The simple feeling of pain is not simple: it’s the result of a complicated process that starts as a simple sensation—like pressure or temperature—that’s transformed into pain by the process of interpretation in various area of the brain.
-(There’s more than one pain center in the brain.)
+The simple feeling of pain is not simple: it’s the result of a complicated process that starts as a simple sensation—like pressure or temperature—that’s transformed into pain as various areas of the brain interpret the sensation.
+There’s more than one “pain center” in the brain.

 First, sensors send the sensation signal through nerves toward the brain.
 In the spinal cord, nerve fibers send information about the sensation to the brain pass through an opening (the pain gate) that regulates how much information about the sensation gets passed on to the brain.